 It never fails.
-On the hottest day of the year, the air conditioner in your home begins blowing out warm air or stops operating altogether.
+Louisville is experiencing record heat and the air conditioner in your home begins blowing out warm air or stops working altogether.
 Along with hundreds of other people in our town, you reach for the phone to call your HVAC specialist, as you and your family brave the heat.
-While not all A/C problems can be prevented, here are a few tips that can be used to decrease the possibility of this happening to you this summer.
+While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to decrease the possibility of this happening to you this summer.

 Max-Out the Air Flow

-A properly operating central air system must be able to pull the air through the unit, including recirculating air inside your home.
-If this process is obstructed in any way, it can cause problems in your unit.
+A properly operating central air system must be able to pull the air through the unit, including recirculating air from within your home.
+If the air flow is blocked in any way, it can cause problems in your unit.
 To assure you have the manufacturer suggested air flow, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes trimming back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat